Rent - frequently asked questions

 There's lots of costs and things that we need to pay for.

-This chart gives an overview of how we spend the money we receive.
-The amounts shown are in millions.
+This chart gives an overview of how we spent the money we received during April 2024 - March 2025.